-Health, Safety, Welfare training are provided to all of our staff in accordance with our Health, Safety and Welfare policy.
+Health, Safety, Environmental and Welfare training are provided to all of our staff in accordance with our Health, Safety and Welfare policy.

 Abbott Construction’s safety procedures are complimented by H&K Safety Services Ltd who regularly inspect our sites and provide safety advice, information and training relating to all aspects of Health & Safety, current legislation and best practice.

 Our drive is to ensure that Health & Safety remains a high priority within the business and this continues to reward Abbott Construction with low accident statistics.
 This is also complimented by our CHAS accreditation.